Warrant Officer Prerequisites and Duty Description

 A letter from a Senior Signal Warrant Officer3 (CW3-CW5) is required.
 (NO WAIVERS)

 Four (4) years of documented practical experience1 in voice and data internetworking, local and wide area networks (LAN & WAN), include terrestrial, satellite and aerial systems and/or network planning.
 (NO WAIVERS)

-- A minimum of 36 months of rated time documented in NCOERs.
+A minimum of 36 months of rated time2 documented in NCOERs.
 This is the minimum prerequisite; all NCOERs are required for consideration.
 ARNG and USAR applicants may request a waiver for NCOER time, but must provide civilian performance appraisals in conjunction with their NCOERs or in lieu of not having NCOERs.
-(NO WAIVERS FOR ACTIVE DUTY Applicants)